 Instead, use a powerful snow foam.
 Bilt Hamber Auto Foam is perfect for this because it has strong cleaning power, but is also more gentle on the paintwork.

-If you don’t have a snow foam, then just try it with a car shampoo instead.
+If you don’t have a snow foam, then just try it with a car shampoo or your diluted all-purpose-cleaner (designed for use on cars) instead.

 Here’s how to use it.

 - Mix your snow foam according to the manufacturer’s instructions.

 - Apply the foam to the affected area.